-Lena Dunham’s Tumble From Grace Highlights the Hypocrisy of Social Justice Warriors [Opinion]
+Lena Dunham’s Tumble From Grace Highlights The Hypocrisy Of Social Justice Warriors [Opinion]

-The word ‘controversial’ has long defined Lena Dunham.
-It was part of her brand, however.
+The word “controversial” has long defined Lena Dunham.
+In truth, it was part of her brand.
 Certainly, the media and her many fans celebrated her willingness to push boundaries.
 Her detractors viewed her in a different light though.
 They questioned her sense of propriety.
 Equally, Dunham’s critics saw her commitment to social justice as being an extended public relations exercise.
-Still and all, as wide as the schism had been between the standpoints of the two groups, it has been considerably narrowed after Dunham offered a very public show of support for “Girls” writer Murray Miller after actress Aurora Perrineau filed a complaint against him for sexual assault.
-Although she swiftly retracted her declaration, the damage had been done.
-Dunham’s fall from grace was complete.
+Still, as wide as the schism had been between the standpoints of the two groups, it was considerably narrowed after Dunham offered a very public show of support for Girls writer Murray Miller after actress Aurora Perrineau filed a complaint against him for sexual assault.
+Although Dunham swiftly retracted her declaration, the damage had been done.
+Her fall from grace was complete.

-Many heralded Dunham’s “Girls” as fresh and original.
+Many heralded Dunham’s Girls as fresh and original.
 Fans defended the show from criticism by arguing that it provided a realistic snapshot of millennial women.
-Further, according to them, the program’s nudity lent it a certain amount of grittiness and authenticity.
+Furthermore, according to them, the program’s nudity lent it a certain amount of grittiness and authenticity.
+Those that thought otherwise were simply prudes.

 Another issue for some was the lack of diversity on the show.
-Interestingly and paradoxically, Dunham condemned Hollywood for its dearth of opportunities for people of color.
+Interestingly, Dunham condemned Hollywood for its dearth of opportunities for people of color.
 For this, she was branded a hypocrite.
 Nonetheless, some, including critic Maureen Ryan, still defended her.

 “Bald men trigger a primal fear in him.”
 Dog or Jewish Boyfriend?
 A quiz by @lenadunham http://t.co/x1ivia0GaC pic.twitter.com/XTIxzHPRoh